MingshanHe/MingshanHe/README.md

 ### Hey 👋, I am Beal.
 Mingshan He 😀.
   I have graduated from Faculty  of Robot Science and Engineering, Northeastern University, at June, 2021.
-And I have a Control Engineer 👨‍💻 Experience in ROKAE (Beijing) Technology Co.,LTD 🏢 and will work as Research Assistant in Machine Intelligence Lab(Advisor: Prof. Donglin Wang).
+And I have a Control Engineer 👨‍💻 Experience in ROKAE (Beijing) Technology Co.,LTD 🏢 and now work in Hangzhou.